rupakg/python-ci/README.md

 # Serverless app in Python for CI

 A simple serverless Python app that showcases CI with Circle CI.
+This is a companion app for the blog post [Automating a CI workflow for a Python app with Circle CI]().

 ## Local

+Before deploying your service, test out the functions and run unit tests locally.

 ### Test Functions